amolgorithm/delivery-deluxe/README.md

 ## Support

-If you encounter any issues or require further assistance with Delivery Deluxe (GTA 5.5), please feel free to contact the developer:
+If you encounter any issues or require further assistance with Delivery Deluxe, please feel free to contact the developer:

 **Amol Sriprasadh:**
  [asrip2@ocdsb.ca](mailto:asrip2@ocdsb.ca)